Is Your Ladder Leaning Against the Wrong Wall?

 - Could your calling ladder and your career ladder be one ladder leaning on same wall? – What would you ladder look like?
 What wall would be leaning against?

-Can you make your calling into a successful career and lean your career ladder against that wall?
+Can you make your calling into a successful career and lean your career ladder against that wall and make a positive impact in your own life?
+I know that you can.

 Out There on the Edge of Everything®…